earshinov/vscode-filter-lines/README.md

 1. Folding is not supported due not VS Code API limitations.
 2. Menu items are not provided, again due to VS Code API limitations.
-3. With `"preserve_search": true` the search string is stored in memory rather than on disk and is cleared as soon as the VS Code window is closed.
+3. With `"preserveSearch": true` the search string is stored in memory rather than on disk and is cleared as soon as the VS Code window is closed.
+4. With `"lineNumbers": true` line numbers are 1-based, not 0-based.
-4. With `"line_numbers": true` line numbers are appended even when the search is inverted (that is when an "Exclude…" command is used rather than an "Include…" one).
+5. With `"lineNumbers": true` line numbers are appended even when the search is inverted (that is, when an "Exclude…" command is used).

 You can find this extension both in the [Visual Studio Marketplace][] and in the [Open VSX Registry][].
 Happy filtering!